ansible/workshops/docs/setup.md

 The webpage will be generated as {{ec2_name_prefix}}.rhdemo.io in the example above this literally means http://testworkshop.rhdemo.io

-It is possible to change the route53 DNS as well.
+It is possible to change the route53 DNS as well by setting the `ec2_name_prefix` to your pre-existing DNS domain in Route 53.

 # Remote Desktop